Exonerations of imprisoned men in Washington and their 275 ‘lost years’

 “In general, an exoneration occurs when a person who has been convicted of a crime is officially cleared based on new evidence of innocence.”

-The Registry also provides a more in-depth definition, which is important to understand:
+The Registry also provides a more in-depth definition:

 A person has been exonerated if he or she was convicted of a crime and later was either: